awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-emr-ebsconfiguration-ebsblockdeviceconfig.md

 ## Properties<a name="aws-properties-emr-ebsconfiguration-ebsblockdeviceconfig-properties"></a>

 `VolumeSpecification`  <a name="cfn-emr-ebsconfiguration-ebsblockdeviceconfig-volumespecification"></a>
-EBS volume specifications such as volume type, IOPS, size \(GiB\) and throughput \(MiB/s\) that are requested for the EBS volume attached to an EC2 instance in the cluster\.
+EBS volume specifications such as volume type, IOPS, size \(GiB\) and throughput \(MiB/s\) that are requested for the EBS volume attached to an Amazon EC2 instance in the cluster\.
 *Required*: Yes
 *Type*: [VolumeSpecification](aws-properties-emr-ebsconfiguration-ebsblockdeviceconfig-volumespecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)